jump-cellpainting/2024_Chandrasekaran_NatureMethods/README.md

   s3://jump-cellpainting-public/projects/2019_07_11_JUMP-CP-pilots/ . --request-payer
 ```

+See this [wiki](https://github.com/carpenterlab/2016_bray_natprot/wiki/What-do-Cell-Painting-features-mean%3F) for sample Cell Painting images and the meaning of ([CellProfiler](https://cellprofiler.org/)-derived) Cell Painting features.

 ## Image metadata
 The folder for each 384-well plate typically contains images from nine sites for each well (for some wells 7,8 or 16 sites were imaged).
 The (x,y) coordinates of sites are available in the `Metadata_PositionX` and `Metadata_PositionY` columns of the `load_data.csv.gz` files in the `load_data_csv` folder.